Dynamics of DiskMass Survey galaxies in refracted gravity

-This comparison supports the conclusion that the discrepancies between $h_{z,\text{RC}+\text{VVD}}$ and $h_{z,\text{SR}}$ derives from the fact that the two scale heights are inferred from two different stellar populations: a younger stellar population dominating the observed vertical velocity dispersion, and thus $h_{z,\text{RC}+\text{VVD}}$, and an older stellar population dominating the surface brightness in the edge-on galaxy sample, and thus $h_{z,\text{SR}}$~\citep{Aniyan16}.
+This comparison supports the conclusion that the discrepancies between $h_{z,\text{RC}+\text{VVD}}$ and $h_{z,\text{SR}}$ are derived from the fact that the two scale heights are inferred from two different stellar populations: a younger stellar population dominating the observed vertical velocity dispersion, hence $h_{z,\text{RC}+\text{VVD}}$, and an older stellar population dominating the surface brightness in the edge-on galaxy sample, hence $h_{z,\text{SR}}$~\citep{Aniyan16}.

-The general agreement between our results and those found by \citet{Angus15} for MOND also confirms that, as anticipated in the introduction, if this disagreement between $h_{z,\text{RC}+\text{VVD}}$ and $h_{z,\text{SR}}$ derives from an overlooked observational bias, it does not suggest a possible tension between the data and the theory of gravity, either MOND or RG.
+The general agreement between our results and those found by~\citet{Angus15} for MOND also confirms that, as anticipated in the introduction, if this disagreement between $h_{z,\text{RC}+\text{VVD}}$ and $h_{z,\text{SR}}$ is derived from an overlooked observational bias, it does not suggest a possible tension between the data and the theory of gravity, either MOND or RG.

-This observational bias in the vertical velocity dispersion measure has a consequence on the estimate of the mass-to-light ratio.
+This observational bias in the vertical velocity dispersion measure brings on consequences for the estimate of the mass-to-light ratio.
 In fact, the velocity dispersion increases with the disk thickness and with the intensity of the gravitational field originated by the baryonic mass.
 By reducing the disk thickness, a larger mass must be attributed to the baryonic component to reproduce the observed velocity field.
-Therefore, our mass-to-light ratios are larger than the DMS values, as it also occurs in MOND~\citep{Angus15}.
-In fact, our mass-to-light ratios agree with the MOND ratios within $2\sigma$ for 29 out of 30 galaxies and within $2.13\sigma$ for UGC 11318.
+Therefore, our mass-to-light ratios are larger than the DMS values, as also occurs in MOND~\citep{Angus15}.
+In fact, our mass-to-light ratios agree with the MOND ratios within $2\sigma$ for 29 out of 30 galaxies and within $2.13\sigma$ for \object{UGC 11318}.

 Our estimated mass-to-light ratios are corroborated by the comparison with the SPS values (Sect.~\ref{sec:Only_RC}).
 The right panel of Fig.~\ref{fig:SP_YRC_YRCVVD_YSPS} compares the mass-to-light ratios required to model the rotation curves and the vertical velocity dispersion profiles with the mass-to-light ratios derived from the SPS model.
-The RG mass-to-light ratios span the same range ($\sim 1-5$~km~s$^{-1}$ to $10$~km~s$^{-1}$. \citet{Angus15} were concerned by the possibility that disk warping could introduce systematic errors which can indeed affect the rotation curves; by this approach, \citet{Angus15} clearly intend to increase the statistical weight of the vertical velocity dispersion profiles which are more dependent on the disk thickness.
+The RG mass-to-light ratios span the same range ($\sim 1-5$~km~s$^{-1}$ to $10$~km~s$^{-1}$. \citet{Angus15} were concerned by the possibility that disk warping could introduce systematic errors which can indeed affect the rotation curves; by this approach,~\citet{Angus15} clearly intend to increase the statistical weight of the vertical velocity dispersion profiles which are more dependent on the disk thickness.